jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

     (a) a person who makes or has made, as the case may be, an application; and (b) a person on whose behalf an application is, or has been, made, as the case may be
   - **application** means an application for the consent of the Minister under section 20, or for the provisional consent of the Minister under section 23, in relation to a medicine
+  - **application for consent by verification** means an application for consent to be granted under section 22D allowing the sale, distribution, and advertising of a new medicine
   - **commencement date** means the date this section and sections 23B and 23C come into force
   - **confidential information** includes—
     (a) trade secrets; and
     (b) information with a commercial value that would, or would be likely to, be diminished by disclosure of the information
-  - **confidential supporting information** means confidential information given— (a) in, or in relation to, an innovative medicine application; and (b) about the medicine that is or was, as the case may be, the subject of that application
+  - **confidential supporting information** means confidential information given— (a) in, or in relation to, an innovative medicine application; and (b) about the medicine that is or was, as the case may be, the subject of that application or an application for consent by verification
   - **ingredient** includes a chemical or biological entity
   - **innovative medicine application** means,—
     (a) in relation to an application made after the commencement date, an application that refers to an active ingredient—